How to Become an Oregon School Counselor

 • Career Development and College Readiness

-A significant component of advanced education in school counseling involves fieldwork – a set number of hours required for licensure that demonstrate you have extensive professional experience in school counseling.
-This begins with a practicum (between 100 and 150 hours) and continues with an internship (600 hours; sometimes more).
+A significant component of advanced education in school counseling involves fieldwork, a set number of hours required for licensure that demonstrate you have extensive professional experience in school counseling.
+This begins with a practicum (typically around 100 to 150 hours, depending on the program) and continues with an internship (600 hours or more).

-These programs will also help students prepare for licensure or certification requirements, such as passing the ORELA Protecting Student and Civil Rights exam.
+These programs will also help students prepare for licensure requirements, such as passing the required state certification exam.
 Finally, some programs require students to complete a capstone or thesis project that demonstrates their proficiency and knowledge in school counseling, and their readiness to contribute to the field upon graduation.

 Back to the top